 Retain the following section for primary-only plants and primary-secondary plants without flow meters in all secondary loops (if more than one).
 Delete otherwise.

-Qrequired is calculated based on chilled water return temperature (CHWRT) entering the chillers, active chilled water supply temperature setpoint (CHWSTSP), and measured flow through the primary circuit flow meter (FLOWP), as shown in the equation below.
+Qrequired is calculated based on chilled water return temperature (CHWRT) entering the chillers, active chilled water supply temperature setpoint (CHWSTSP), and measured flow through the primary circuit flow meter (FLOWP [UNITS [L/s] [GPM]]), as shown in the equation below.
 Qrequired used in logic shall be a 5-minute rolling average of instantaneous values sampled at a minimum of every 30 seconds.

-Qrequired=FLOWPCHWRT-CHWSTSP24 [tons]
+[UNITS [Qrequired=FLOWPCHWRT-CHWSTSP24 [tons]] [Qrequired=4.182*FLOWPCHWRT-CHWSTSP [kW]]]

 Required capacity, as opposed to actual load, is used to provide more stable staging since chilled water supply temperature setpoint changes less dynamically than actual chilled water supply temperature.
 Note that using entering return temperature, as opposed to temperature upstream of waterside economizers or chilled water minimum flow bypasses as applicable, is critical for calculations to be executed properly.